Lisa Evans: Turbine Potsdam

-Bayern Munich (2015–2017)
+Bayern Munich

 In April 2015, Evans announced that she had signed a three-year contract with Turbine's Frauen-Bundesliga rivals FC Bayern Munich, to begin the following season.
 Evans went on to win the 2015–16 Frauen-Bundesliga with Bayern, as well as finishing runners-up the following year.
 The team also reached the Round of 32 in the 2015–16 UEFA Women's Champions League and the quarter-finals of the 2016–17 UEFA Women's Champions League.
 During her time at Bayern, Evans made 32 regular season appearances, scoring twice.

-Arsenal (2017–2022)
+Arsenal

 On 29 June 2017, Evans signed for Arsenal.
 Due to injuries and competition for places in her usual playing position, coach Joe Montemurro sometimes deployed Evans as a full-back: "One week I find myself on the left wing and then the other I find myself at right-back but it's something I've really enjoyed.
 It's made me an all-around better player."
 She extended her contract with the FA WSL club in December 2018.
 During her first season with Arsenal in 2017–18, Evans played 18 regular season games, scoring two goals, went on to win the WSL Cup and was a Women's FA Cup finalist.
 Her second season with the club saw her play another 18 regular season games and help Arsenal to a runner-up position in the WSL Cup and finish as champions in the FA WSL.
-Evans played her 50th match with the club overall on 31 March 2019 against Birmingham City W.F.C.; Arsenal won the game 1–0 and as a result qualified for the Champions League for the first time since 2014.
+Evans played her 50th match with the club overall on 31 March 2019 against Birmingham City; Arsenal won the game 1–0 and as a result qualified for the Champions League for the first time since 2014.

 On 12 September 2019, Evans scored in the first-leg of a Champions League tie against Fiorentina.

 On 26 September 2020, Evans scored a hat-trick in the FA Cup against North London rivals Tottenham Hotspur.